kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - 🔲 As a site owner, I would like to require email confirmation for signups before a user can post.
 - 🔲 As a user, I would like to place "Reactions" (like Slashdot moderation) for posts and comments
 - 🔲 As a user, I would like to be able to tag posts and comments with arbitrary hashes.
+- 🔲 As a user *making a post* (but not a comment), I would like to be able to embed images and youtube videos.
+  - 🔲 This will take the form of URLs, rather than an upload service.
+I.e., users can upload to Imgur or another host and link the image to be shown.
+- 🔲 As a user *creating a community*, I would like to be able to *upload* a header image to be stored on our servers.
 - 🔲 As a visitor, I'd like to see a list of most popular communities by page loads, subscribers, posts, comments, etc.
 - 🔲 As a visitor, I'd like to see a list of most posts (by votes, by visits, by 'hotness', most recent, etc.)
 - 🔲 As a developer, I'd like Unit & Integration testing.
 (Normally I do TDD first, but I needed to get used to the Remix environment and see what features are feasible.)